karunashrestha25/karunademo/README.md

 # karunademo
-this is my first git repository
+this is my first git repository.
+Author- karuna shrestha